+All religion classes are two credits.
 Eight credit hours of religion taken from LDS Business College are required for all full-time students to graduate with an AAS or AS degree.
 Four credit hours of religion, taken from LDS Business College are required for Certificate programs.

-Full-time students at LDS Business College are required to take four credit hours of religion each year from LDS Business College.
-Classes may be taken either Fall, Winter, or Summer semesters.

-Part-time students must take two credit hours of religion for every 15 credit hours of LDS Business College registration.
+Full-time students at LDS Business College are required to take one religion class each semester.
+Part-time students must take one religion class for every 15 credit hours of LDS Business College registration.

-All students must complete two credit hours of religion in Book of Mormon, either REL 121 or 122.
+All students must complete two credit hours of religion in Book of Mormon, either Rel.
+121 or 122.
 Students are encouraged to enroll in Book of Mormon their first semester to ensure completion.